xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     New-AzureRmKeyVault -Name 'Contoso-Vault' -ResourceGroupName 'ContosoResourceGroup' -Location 'East US'
     ```

-    If you need help creating the instance of Azure Key Vault see [Quickstart: Set and retrieve a secret from Azure Key Vault using the Azure portal](https://docs.microsoft.com/azure/key-vault/quick-create-portal) or [Quickstart: Set and retrieve a secret from Azure Key Vault using PowerShell](https://docs.microsoft.com/azure/key-vault/quick-create-powershell) for step by step direction on how to create an instance of Azure Key Vault and set and retrieve a secret.
+    If you need help creating the instance of Azure Key Vault see [Quickstart: Set and retrieve a secret from Azure Key Vault using the Azure portal](https://docs.microsoft.com/azure/key-vault/quick-create-portal) or [Quickstart: Set and retrieve a secret from Azure Key Vault using PowerShell](https://docs.microsoft.com/azure/key-vault/quick-create-powershell) for step by step directions on how to create an instance of Azure Key Vault, then set and retrieve a secret.

 2. Create an Azure AD Application and a key using the Azure management portal or the following commands.